n0ches/Helix-Snake/README.md

 # General Information
 The game is played controlling a moving snake in 25*60 area.
 There are four letters which are A (Adenine), C (Cytosine), G (Guanine) and T (Thymine) in the game area.
 The snake starts with 3 letters assigned randomly out of four letter (A, C, G, T).
 When the snake eats these letters, it becomes longer.
 If the snake bumps into a wall or its own body the game is over.
+Also, there are two different maps as normal and advanced and three different speed options as slow, normal and fast.
+The scoring algorithm for each maps and speed options is different.

 # Amino Acids
 There are twenty amino acids found in proteins.
 Amino acids are represented with codons.
 Each codon